 You can get the HP Victus 16 2024 with 512GB or 1TB of storage.
 The storage is user-replaceable; the SSD slot supports M.2 PCIe Gen 4 NVMe SSDs.

 Battery life varies depending on the configuration.
-Models with an NVIDIA GeForce RTX 3050 Laptop GPU will likely have a slightly longer battery life since the RTX 3050 draws less power, while models with a 240Hz QHD display will likely have a shorter batter life due to the screen's higher resolution and faster refresh rate.
+Models with an NVIDIA GeForce RTX 3050 Laptop GPU will likely have slightly longer battery life, as the RTX 3050 draws less power, while models with a 240Hz QHD display will likely have shorter battery life due to the screen's higher resolution and faster refresh rate.

 The keyboard is only mildly warm under load, but the bottom of the laptop gets quite hot, reaching 51.7 °C (125.06 °F).
 Unfortunately, the fans are very loud.